Arthurkhan/star-gazer-analysis/README.md

 A Google Maps review analysis tool with AI-powered recommendations for businesses.

+## 🔥 New: Performance Optimizations (May 20, 2025)

+We've completely revamped the database schema for better performance and scalability:

+- **Normalized Database**: Replaced the old "one table per business" approach with a proper relational structure
+- **Improved Performance**: Better query efficiency and reduced database load
+- **Scalability**: Easy to add new businesses without schema changes
+- **Maintainability**: Simpler code with proper relationships
+- **No Data Loss**: Automatic migration keeps all your existing reviews and analysis data

+**Getting Started with the New Schema:**
+1. Run the application and go to the Settings page
+2. Use the Database Migration tool to automatically upgrade
+3. See detailed documentation in [docs/DATABASE_MIGRATION.md](docs/DATABASE_MIGRATION.md)

 ## 🚀 Recent Fixes (May 16, 2025)

 We've implemented several fixes to resolve the white screen issue and improve the application's stability: